Embedded Topics in the Stochastic Block Model: Numerical experiments

 Eventually, the topics learnt as well as the clustering results on the network are presented in Figure \ref{fig:sc_C_topics_network}.
 In the network representation, the node colours correspond to the cluster memberships while the edge colours indicate the most used topic in the corresponding documents.
 Moreover, for each topic $t_k$ with $k \in \{1, 2, 3\}$, the 10 words with the highest probabilities, according to the corresponding topic vector $\beta_k$, are displayed.
 The three topics presented are well-separated and can be identified as the topics dealing respectively with astronomy, the political landscape in the UK, and the UK monarchy, as expected.
 In addition, four node clusters have been retrieved and the edge topics, or colours, match the description of the Scenario $C$ setup.
 To conclude, ETSBM successfully render both the network topology and the edge topics.

 Finally, Figure \ref{fig:sc_C_meta_graph} provides a high level representation of the results.
 On the one hand, the ``meta-nodes'' represent ETSBM clusters and their size is proportional to the number of nodes assigned to the corresponding clusters.
 Moreover, the ``meta-node'' colours are consistent with the colours in Figure \ref{fig:sc_C_topics_network}.
 On the other hand, the edges represent the meta-documents.
 We recall that they correspond to the expected posterior estimate of a document for a given pair of clusters.
 The edge colours correspond to the most used topic within the meta-document.
-The edge widths are determined by the number of connexions between the corresponding clusters.
+The edge widths are determined by the posterior probabilities of connections between pairs of clusters.
 This figure underlines ETSBM capability to produce intelligible and accurate data summary.
 We emphasise that graphs with thousands of edges, that sometimes cannot be represented because of memory issues, are here able to be summarised in easy-to-read meta-graphs.

 To conclude, this introductory example showed the ETSBM capacity to render meaningful summaries by combining both network and text information.
 It is worth reminding that, since it comes from Scenario $C$, those results could not have been retrieved with models handling only network or texts as SBM, LDA or ETM.